shanefontaine/ethereum-wallet-comparison/README.md

 * No Mobile App Required: A mobile app is not required when using the wallet
 * No Hardware Required: No hardware is required when using the wallet
 * Sandboxed Key Storage: Keys are sandboxed in secured storage or iframes and not easily accessible.
+* Upgradeable/Modular Contracts: (Only applicable to contract based accounts) The user's contract is upgradeable or modular

 ## Contributing